MichaelOdumosu57/crexi_take_home/my_docs/NOTES.md

   * place id="root" in index html, critical so you can easily use your media query scss to overide things. we would make it global for large projects but phone is sufficient and desired if you can  have a website look good on the mobile view

+## Talking points
+* Angular library profile-detail-card
+* Scss
+* Three.js import
+  * Could have leveraged ngrx to not make another api call if lat lng is in the store
+* infomration hiding in service
+* SSP logic